SirToffski/WireGuard-Ligase/README.md

 # Wireguard Ligase

-> Wireguard Ligase is a collection of bash scripts desidned to easily deploy Wireguard server and configure mulriple client in one go.
+> Wireguard Ligase is a collection of bash scripts designed to easily deploy Wireguard server and configure multiple clients in one go.
 > ![shell screenshot with logo](/doc/shell-screenshot-with-logo.png)